Scientific Name

 How to Grow and Care

-Mimosa is capable of growing in some really hardy zones and can survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
-Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas as well.
-The plant can grow on a large variety of soil types like clay, loam, and sandy soil.
-The soil should ideally be acidic but a mildly alkaline soil would suffice too.
+Mimosa can grow in some really hardy zones and survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
+Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
+The plant can grow on various soil types like clay, loam, and sandy soil.
+The soil should ideally be acidic, but a mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.

 Links